openjdk/panama-foreign/doc/panama_ffi.md

 The first ingredient of any foreign function support is a mechanism to lookup symbols in native libraries.
 In traditional Java/JNI, this is done via the `System::loadLibrary` and `System::load` methods.
 Unfortunately, these methods do not provide a way for clients to obtain the *address* associated with a given library symbol.
 For this reason, the Foreign Linker API introduces a new abstraction, namely `SymbolLookup` (similar in spirit to a method handle lookup), which provides capabilities to lookup named symbols; we can obtain a symbol lookup in 3 different ways:

 * `SymbolLookup::libraryLookup(String, SegmentScope)` — creates a symbol lookup which can be used to search symbol in a library with the given name.
-The provided segment scope parameter controls the library lifecycle: that is, when the scope is not longer alive, the library referred to by the lookup will also be closed;
+The provided segment scope parameter controls the library lifecycle: that is, when the scope is no longer alive, the library referred to by the lookup will also be closed;
 * `SymbolLookup::loaderLookup` — creates a symbol lookup which can be used to search symbols in all the libraries loaded by the caller's classloader (e.g. using `System::loadLibrary` or `System::load`)
 * `Linker::defaultLookup` — returns the default symbol lookup associated with a `Linker` instance.
 For instance, the default lookup of the native linker (see `Linker::nativeLinker`) can be used to look up platform-specific symbols in the standard C library (such as `strlen`, or `getpid`).